Jessica Biel Seen Laughing & Cuddling With Justin Timberlake In Sweet Birthday Post

-Jessica Biel was seen laughing and cuddling with her husband Justin Timberlake in a sweet birthday post she shared with Instagram.
+Jessica Biel was seen laughing and cuddling with her husband, Justin Timberlake, in a sweet birthday post she shared with Instagram.
 The actress looked happy and relaxed in the pics, which featured some public displays of affection between the couple who will celebrate their eighth wedding anniversary in October.

-In the initial image, Jessica is seen wearing silky pajamas while her handsome husband presents her a huge birthday cake.
-The confection appears to be almost one foot high and covered in creamy, white frosting, swirled into soft peaks.
-Atop the cake, written in a pink script, were the words “Happy Birthday Jessica.”
+In the first image, Jessica is seen wearing silky pajamas while her handsome husband presents her with a huge birthday cake.
+The confection appears to be almost one-foot high and covered in creamy white frosting swirled into soft peaks.
+Atop the cake, written in a pink script, are the words “Happy Birthday Jessica.”

-In the first photo, Jessica is laughing and wearing her comfy nightwear while Justin, wearing a tye-dyed shirt, places a stunning treat on the table which at its center, features a stunning floral arrangement.
-There were also some water glasses, wine glasses, and candles seen on the table as well.
+In the first photo, Jessica is laughing and wearing her comfy nightwear while Justin, in a tie-dyed shirt, places the stunning treat on the table which features a stunning floral arrangement at its center.
+There are also some water glasses, wine glasses, and candles on the table as well.

 View this post on Instagram